EOFY: Remuneration resolutions

 Being accountable for our own ethical and equitable employee practices is the only way to help our industry become more inclusive and sustainable.
 For the betterment of yourself, your employees and your colleagues, please join us in making the following remuneration resolutions.

 Resolution 1: Pay Employees According to the Law

 The Fair Work Ombudsman sets the Minimum Wage and the pay rates contained in Modern Awards.
 Under the Fair Work Act 2009, the Architects Award 2010 sets out minimum wages for Students, Graduates of Architecture and Registered Architects.
-The progression from Graduate to Registered Architect and beyond is clearly set out and addresses annual reviews, target setting, training and prescribed competencies.
+The progression from Graduate to Registered Architect and beyond is clearly set out and addresses annual reviews, target setting, training/article/2016-award-rates and prescribed competencies.

 The Act also sets ordinary hours and regulates payment for overtime and a casual loading.
 Other types of roles, such as clerical/administrative roles are covered by the Modern Award relevant to the role.

 Awards most relevant to architectural practices are included on the ACA website, while all awards, along with the National Employment Standards, are freely available on the Fair Work Commission’s website.

 The Superannuation Guarantee Levy is also federally legislated.
 Superannuation information can be found on the Australian Tax Office (ATO) website.

 The Workplace Gender Equality Act 2012 requires all non-public sector employers with over 100 employees to report annually and offers advice and assistance to employers (including small practices) about improving gender equity in their workplace.

 The Government, through Centrelink pays (means-tested) parental leave for primary caregivers (currently 18 weeks paid at the minimum wage) and secondary caregivers (currently 2 weeks paid at the minimum level).
 In addition, some companies have Paid Parental Leave policies, providing return to work incentives.